Harmonization in Magnetic Resonance Imaging: A Survey of Acquisition, Image-level, and Feature-level Methods

 \subsection{Available traveling subject datasets}

 One of the major challenges in image harmonization is how to effectively evaluate its performance.
-While some studies have employed metrics such as the Fréchet distance, qualitative visual assessment, or feature-level similarity and statistical testing \citep{RN39}.
-A more direct and reliable approach is to use traveling-subject datasets, which minimize the bias introduced by inter-site population sampling.
+A direct and reliable approach is to use traveling-subject datasets, which minimize the bias introduced by inter-site population sampling.
 However, acquiring such datasets is often costly and limited by the number of available participants.
-Therefore, to evaluate retrospective image harmonization methods, leveraging existing publicly available traveling-subject datasets is often helpful. \Cref{tab:tab2} summarizes the currently available public datasets, covering traveling subjects across different imaging modalities and age groups, and involving major scanner vendors or varying acquisition protocols \citep{RN35,RN118,RN154,RN153}.
+Therefore, leveraging existing publicly available traveling-subject datasets is often helpful. \Cref{tab:tab2} summarizes the currently available public datasets, covering traveling subjects across different imaging modalities and age groups, and involving major scanner vendors or varying acquisition protocols \citep{RN35,RN118,RN154,RN153}.

 Taking ON-Harmony \citep{RN118} as an example, 20 healthy volunteers were scanned using five imaging modalities across six scanners from different vendors and models.
-These modalities included structural imaging (T1-weighted, T2-weighted, and susceptibility-weighted imaging) as well as functional imaging (diffusion MRI and resting-state functional MRI).
+These modalities included structural imaging (T1-weighted, T2-weighted, and susceptibility-weighted imaging) as well as functional imaging (dMRI and resting-state fMRI).
 As shown in \Cref{fig:fig6}, a clear observation is that functional modalities exhibit substantially greater inter-scanner variability than structural ones.
-This discrepancy arises not only from differences in reconstruction and post-processing pipelines across scanners, but also from the fact that both dMRI and fMRI typically rely on fast echo-planar imaging sequences for data acquisition, which are more susceptible to imperfections such as field inhomogeneities and noise.
+This discrepancy arises not only from differences in reconstruction and post-processing pipelines across scanners, but also from the fact that both dMRI and fMRI typically rely on fast echo-planar imaging sequences for data acquisition, which are more susceptible to imperfections such as field inhomogeneities.